8 Best Breadmakers in Australia (2025)

 Overall Verdict

-Sunbeam's eight programmable memory setting is the second largest in this review, one less than the Breville BBM800XL Bread Maker with nine custom settings.
-Thus, we recommend it if you want to make and save your own bread recipes for convenience and consistency.
+Sunbeam's eight programmable memory settings are the second-largest in this review, one less than the Breville BBM800XL Bread Maker's nine custom settings.
+Thus, we recommend it if you want to make and save your bread recipes for convenience and consistency.

 Check Price